fisikon

 In particular, regarding natural gas, following the Russo-Ukrainian crisis during the winter of 2008-2009, Regulation (EU) No 994/2010, concerning measures to safeguard security of gas supply was issued, aiming at the re-enforcement of mechanisms for crisis prevention and resolution.

 However, the repeal of the aforementioned Regulation and the issuance of a newer one was deemed necessary, having as a basic pillar the further reinforcement of regional cooperation for crisis prevention and the establishment of common emergency plans through the creation of a solidarity mechanism between interconnected Member States (directly or via third countries) in order to secure supply at least for the solidarity protected customers.
-Hence, Regulation (EU) 2017/1938 of 25 October 2017 was issued concerning measures to safeguard the security of gas supply.
+Hence, Regulation (EU) 2017/1938 of 25 October 2017 was issued concerning measures to safeguard the security of gas supply, which was further amended by Regulation (EU) 2022/1032 with regard to gas storage, which entered into force on 1 July 2022 and required EU countries' gas storage facilities to be 80% full by 1 November 2022 and 90% for the following years (see below relevant section f) REPowerEU Plan.)

 Furthermore, in order to reinforce EU energy security, Decision No 994/2012/EU of the European Council was enacted establishing information exchange mechanisms with the Commission concerning intergovernmental agreements between Member States and third countries in the field of energy.
 The decision in question was repealed on May 2nd 2017 by a newer Decision 2017/684/EU.

-1. promotion of power generation from RES [Directive 2018/2001/EU, amends Directive 2009/28/EC and repeals the latter as of July 1st, 2020], which defines an EU wide binding target for RES of 32% – at least – of gross final energy consumption by 2030, by contribution of each Member State to the framework of the integrated national energy and climate plans,
+1. promotion of power generation from RES [Directive 2018/2001/EU, amends Directive 2009/28/EC and repeals the latter as of July 1st, 2020], which defines an EU wide binding target for RES of 32% – at least – of gross final energy consumption by 2030, by contribution of each Member State to the framework of the integrated national energy and climate plans.
+The Directive in question was amended by Directive (EU) 2023/2413 (see below relevant section e) "Fit for 55" Package.)

 2. use of biofuels and other renewables in transport [Directive 2003/30/EU], according to which biofuels or other renewable fuels are promoted for the replacement of diesel or petrol in transport, so as to contribute to the attainment of the climate change targets.
 Member States should have placed in their market by 31 December 2010 biofuels and other renewable fuels 5.75 %, calculated on the basis of energy content, of all petrol and diesel used for transport purposes,